top of page

 A few years ago, I wrote an article on this site about a ballpark in Thetford Mines, Quebec, that was once part of Autostade in Montreal.
 It was quite a discovery for me since I thought the former home of the Montreal Alouettes was demolished right around the time of my birth, but little did I know that parts of it were still in play a few kilometers to the north in the mining town.

-As with many things in life, my curiosity got the best of me, and I decided to dig deeper into the stadium’s origins.
+As with many things, my curiosity got the best of me, and I decided to dig deeper into the stadium’s origins.
 I soon realized that it was never really intended to be a professional sports stadium, but just happened to become one based on what was happening in the city at the time.

 During its ten years of usage, and loathing, by almost everyone who took in a game at the stadium, it was home to pro sports clubs: Canadian Football League, North American Soccer League, Continental Football League. and when the National League expanded to Montreal, the ill-conceived home of the Montreal Expos.

+However, a new stadium for Expo 67 was in the planning stages.
 Construction began on January 28, 1966, and the major selling point was that it would be portable if it ever had to be relocated to another part of town.
-The 25,000-seat venue cost $3.2 million and was built in the Point St. Charles Waterfront of Montreal.
-It would be used during the six months of Expo 67 for military events, circuses, horse shows, and international soccer.
+The 25,000-seat venue cost $3.2 million and was built at the Point St. Charles Waterfront in Montreal.
+It was built expressly for Expo 67 and used during the six months of Expo 67 for military events, circuses, horse shows, and international soccer.

 The Montreal Beavers of the Continental Football League were its first main tenants.
-The minor league operation had been based in Ft Wayne the season before but relocated for the 1966 season.
-Ticket packages to games ran from $8.75 to $35 per person for 7 games of American-style football that began its season on August 20.
+The minor league operation had been based in Ft.
+Wayne the season before but relocated for the 1966 season.
+The Beavers inaugurated Autostade with a crowd of 10, 800 in a 49-27 defeat to the Orlando Predators.
+However, there were ominous signs of things to come in that first game.

 Even with respectable crowds at the stadium, it was still at best one-third full.
 The wind whipped fans from the nearby St. Lawrence River, a harbinger of things to come with style and comfort.
 The Beavers were forced out of the stadium for Expo 67 and relocated to a 10,000-seat stadium in the suburb of Verdun before quietly folding after its second season.

-The Beavers did leave a legacy and one that is most likely ignored by football historians; they became the first pro football team to utilize the slingshot field goal post that had been recently installed at Expo Stadium.
+The Beavers did leave a legacy and one that is most likely ignored by football historians; they were the first pro football team to utilize the slingshot field goalpost.
 The revolutionary field goal posts were different from the standard H-shape posts of the time, and in just a few short years, a majority of football stadiums adopted the single-post field goal.

 It was invented in Montreal by Joe Rottman, a retired magazine distributor, and part-time inventor.
 He came up with the concept of what newspapers called at the time a “tuning-fork design” during lunch with Alouettes head coach Jim Trimble and Jack Rabinovich, the originator of skateboards in Canada.
 Rottman was so upset that he couldn’t get a word in between the two men about skateboarding that he held up his fork, bent it, and asked them if they ever heard of a one-legged goalpost.